roman-durajka/topology_mapping/readme.md

 Bakalárska práca: Tvorba vizualizácie vzájomných väzieb medzi sieťovými zariadeniami a koncovými stanicami v sieti

-This branch contains version of the app which supports custom data model created specifically for this app.
+This branch contains version of the app which supports **custom data model** created specifically for this app.
+To use version of the app which supports data model produces by **libreNMS**, switch to branch **master**.

 ### Usage:
 1. git clone https://github.com/roman-durajka/topology_mapping